Caris LeVert NBA Playoffs Player Props: Cavaliers vs. Knicks

 - This season, he's put up 10.6% of the Cavaliers' attempted field goals, as he's averaging 10.0 per contest.

+- He's connected on 1.7 threes per game, or 13.4% of his team's makes from beyond the arc this season.

+- LeVert's opponents, the Knicks, have one of the NBA's slowest tempos with 101.0 possessions per game, while his Cavaliers average the fewest possessions per game with 98.7.

-- The Knicks are the 12th-best defensive squad in the league, allowing 113.1 points per game.
+- Defensively, the Knicks are 12th in the league, allowing 113.1 points per contest.

-- On the glass, the Knicks have conceded 42 rebounds per game, which puts them seventh in the league.
+- The Knicks concede 42.0 rebounds per game, ranking seventh in the league.

-- In terms of assists, the Knicks are 13th in the NBA, giving up 25.1 per contest.
+- Looking at assists, the Knicks have conceded 25.1 per game, 13th in the league.

-- Conceding 13 made 3-pointers per game, the Knicks are the 25th-ranked team in the NBA.
+- Conceding 13.0 made 3-pointers per contest, the Knicks are the 25th-ranked team in the league.

 Caris LeVert vs. the Knicks